yoyousuf67/imagefetcher/README.md

 - node server
 - open "localhost:8080" to access the site
 ### Note: Google Cloud Storage is used for storing images
-### Note: The application is a bit buggy and work is being done to remove those bugs